The Church of All Saints by the Lake: “Reconciling, Affirming, Rejoicing”. Stay tuned for the new website at www.allsts.ca!

 Early Days

-Fear of Indians, the harsh climate, poor roads and the threat of floods combined to keep the growth of population low for the next 100 years.
+Fear of massacre, the harsh climate, poor roads and the threat of floods combined to keep the growth of population low for the next 100 years.
 It was not until 1831 that an Anglican church was built in Lachine, then a large and prosperous village.
 In 1872 Lachine was incorporated as a town, and two years later St. Paul’s Church opened in the western end of the parish to accommodate the rapidly increasing population there.

 In the closing years of the 19th century, Dorval had become a summer home for Montrealers who could afford to build comfortable and even elaborate homes close to the lakeshore.
 Informal services were held as early as 1893 in the home of the Hon.
 A.W.
 Morris and of Judge Melbourn Tait on Martin Avenue.
 By 1894 the Reverend Richard Hewton of St. Paul’s, Lachine, was conducting evensong each Sunday afternoon at the home of John Savage, which was later to become the Elmridge Golf clubhouse and is now the Sarto Desnoyers Community Centre.